myQuant-com-au/.github/profile/README.md

 *	Cap and Floor (experimental)

 ### What is next?
-myQuant is looking for **partners to use the Excel version**, to mature and develop new required features.
+myQuant is looking for **partners to use the Excel version**, to enhance and develop new features.